The

 us.

-on a Ford "B" Block.
+Riley on a Ford "A" Block.
+In

-Auto Racing Association's Championship with 336 points.
+Association's Championship with 336 points.

 Walt